-Arc Resistant Switchgear is switchgear tested to IEC 62271-200 for HV switchgear and IEC/TR 61641 standards that can provide passive protection against internal faults on MV and LV equipment respectively.
+Arc Resistant Switchgear is switchgear tested to IEC 62271-200 for HV switchgear and IEC/TR 61641 for LV standards and provides passive protection against internal faults on MV and LV equipment.
 Passive protection limits the internal arc fault to the compartment where the fault is generated, provided that the panel doors are closed and sealed properly.

 Protection Setting Adjustment involves analysing and where possible adjusting the current protection settings of the incoming and/ or upstream protection devices to reduce incident energy levels at locations where levels pose a potential problem or concern.
 Adjustments are made so that the protective devices;

 - Are capable of detecting arcing currents at specific locations in the electrical network

 - Trip times are reduced to clear faults in a minimum time

 Note: Changes to protection settings for arc flash mitigation purposes are carried out whilst ensuring discrimination throughout the network is maintained at all times.

 Remote Switching should be considered, where possible, to reduce the exposure of the operator to an arcing event during switching operation.
 A safe distance is a location where the operator would not be affected or injured if an arc flash were to occur.
 Remote Switching would be recommended where no protection setting adjustments could be made without adversely impacting on the site’s protection coordination.

 Arc detection systems use a combination of light and fault current to send a trip signal to the main protective device to open, with the trip signal usually taking less than 10ms.

 This method extinguishes the arc in a shorter time (trip signal + breaker opening time) than conventional overcurrent methods thus reducing the incident energy emitted.